Hackinet/fidget-spinner/README.md

 - Drag the mouse to make it spin.
 - The greater the speed of the drag, the greater the spping speed of the spinner.
 - Demo: https://hackinet.github.io/fidget-spinner/
+#UPDATES
+- You can see current speed of the fidget spinner.
+- You can set a custom speed for the fidget spinner.
+- FOr all the lazy people who don't want to drag their mouse.
+Added a button, click it to spin it.